 Don’t rush or be quick to ask your child to work on the language goal you’ve set.
 Again, remember to prioritize the social interaction first and then work on the goal.
 Make the beginning of the activity fun and easy for your child, so they enjoy being social with you.
 Once you’ve completed the activity for 3-4 cycles, (e.g. blow bubbles 3-4 times; build the LEGO structure for 2-3 minutes; enjoy the topic of conversation your child is sharing, etc. until there is space for you to add and expand the conversation) move on to the next step.

 Step Four.
-Stop and request.
+Stop and challenge.

 Step Five.
 Wait.

 Give your child a chance to respond.
 Wait a minute, if they don’t begin talking.
 Don’t restart the interactive activity too quickly before allowing your child to respond.
-Give them a chance to process your request and then to respond.
+Give them a chance to process your challenge and then to respond.
 Find a balance between waiting and keeping the game going, and stay positive!

 Step Six.
 Celebrate and keep the activity going.